 Partner - Cinghiale, Pazo, Petit Louis, Charleston

 Executive Chef - Charleston

-Chef Cindy Wolf, a 2006, 2008, 2014 and 2015 nominee for Best Chef Mid-Atlantic by the James Beard Foundation, has established herself as a culinary force in Baltimore and nationwide.
+Chef Cindy Wolf, an eight times James Beard Foundation Award Finalist for Best Chef Mid-Atlantic, has established herself as a culinary force in Baltimore and nationwide.
 Best known for her signature restaurant Charleston, she is acclaimed for her natural preparations, and her use of fresh, local ingredients.
 Prior to Charleston, Wolf won acclaim for her Low Country Cuisine at Savannah in Baltimore.